jbananak-jfrog/ReadME-ML/docs/AI Catalog/model-deployment/deploy-model-packages-open-source.md

   While the deployment is in process, a **Cancel deployment** button appears on the right-hand side of the page.
 </Callout>

-After the deployment has completed successfully you can see the model dashboard and.can integrate the model in your code, using the instructions below:
+After the deployment has completed successfully you can see the model dashboard and can integrate the model in your code, using the instructions below:

 1. In the **Configure** tab, enter your JFrog account password and click **Generate Token & create Instructions**.